testing-cabal/testtools/doc/for-test-authors.rst

 ---------------------

 These two assertions check whether values are identical to one another.
-This is sometimes useful when you want to test something stricter than mere equality.
+This is sometimes useful when you want to test something more strict than mere equality.
 For example::

   def test_assert_is_example(self):